- Total items:

 As the years have gone by, the festival’s programming has also turned its attention to musical creations from the pen of Antonín Dvořák that are less spectacular at first glance, but that are no less genuine and intimate in their musical expression than the works intended for orchestra or choir with soloists.
 In 2020 at an all-day concert marathon, a substantial portion of Dvořák’s piano music was played, and this was supplemented by two full-length piano recitals.
 Then at the initiative of the Academy of Classical and the Dvořák Prague Festival and with their substantial support, Ivo Kahánek, the project’s patron and one of its protagonists, recorded Dvořák’s complete piano works on CD—the first such recording made in over 50 years.
 That same year, the festival moved on to the complete performing of Dvořák’s chamber works, beginning with piano quartets and piano trios, and presently underway is the presenting of Dvořák’s complete works for string quartet.

-At present, the Dvořák Collection overlaps with the festival’s Chamber Series, which has been highly acclaimed thanks in part to the participation of world-class curators who put together programmes and invite their musical friends to perform.
-Among the curators so far have been the violinist Gil Shaham, the cellist Jiří Bárta, the clarinettist Sharon Kam, the pianists Ivo Kahánek, Boris Giltburg, and Lukáš Vondráček, and the French horn player Radek Baborák.
-For the first time in the festival’s history, the current curators are members of the Pavel Haas Quartet.
-This team approach to curating the Chamber Series and to patronage of the Dvořák Collection further enlivens our festival events.
+The Chamber Series is highly acclaimed for its consistency of dramaturgy, and also for the involvement of world-class curators who put together programmes and invite their musical friends to perform..
+Among the curators so far have been the violinist Gil Shaham, the cellist Jiří Bárta, the clarinettist Sharon Kam, the pianists Ivo Kahánek, Boris Giltburg, and Lukáš Vondráček, and the French horn player Radek Baborák and Pavel Haas Quartet.

 The Dvořák Prague Festival sees Dvořák’s pedagogical activities and his support for talented musicians as yet another important part of the genius’s legacy.
 The festival offers a great opportunity for young musicians beginning their careers by devoting to them its programme series titled For the Future.
 Since 2020, the festival has been joining with Czech Radio as the co-presenter of the competition Concertino Praga.
 That same year, there was a concert of the Dvořák Prague Youth Philharmonic that ties in with similar projects supporting the training of young musicians in the fields of orchestral and chamber music.
 The Dvořák Prague Festival has long been introducing new faces from the world’s festival stages through debut recitals or solo appearances with orchestra.